canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 var someKey = fallback.FirstOrDefault(t => t != null);
 ```

-But, you could take advantage of _Null coleasing operator (??)_ if these choice functions return `null` when a value isn't found.
+Also, you could take advantage of the **Null Coleasing Operator** (??) if these choice functions return `null` when a value isn't found.

 ```csharp
 var someKey = FindKey() ??
 FindAlternateKey() ??
 FindDefaultKey();